-States tend to tax wine at a higher rate than beer but at a lower rate than distilled spirts due to wine’s mid-range alcohol content.
-You’ll find the highest wine excise taxes in Kentucky at $3.26 per gallon.
-This rate fell slightly from last year’s $3.47, thanks to a drop in the wholesale rate from 10.25% to 10% in June of 2018.
-However, the Bluegrass State has a long way to go before it drops below Alaska’s second-place spot of $2.50 per gallon.
-Those two states are followed by Florida ($2.25), Iowa ($1.75), and Alabama and New Mexico (tied at $1.70).
-On the other end of the spectrum, the lowest excise taxes can be found in California and Texas ($0.20), followed by Wisconsin ($0.25), and Kansas and New York ($0.30).
+States tend to tax wine at a higher rate than beer but at a lower rate than distilled spirits due to wine’s mid-range alcohol content.
+You’ll find the highest wine excise taxes in Kentucky at $3.23 per gallon, far above Alaska’s second-place $2.50 per gallon.
+Those states are followed by Florida ($2.25), Iowa ($1.75), and Alabama and New Mexico (tied at $1.70).
+At the other end of the spectrum, the lowest excise taxes can be found in California and Texas ($0.20), followed by Wisconsin ($0.25), and Kansas and New York ($0.30).

-Most states levy per-gallon taxes on wine vendors for the privilege of producing, importing, possessing, or selling wine in their state, but states vary widely in their specific approaches.
+Most states levy per-gallon taxes on vendors for the privilege of producing, importing, possessing, or selling wine in their state but vary widely in their specific approaches.

 A volume-based wine tax is the most common, but many states impose additional layers of taxes that vary based on wine type, container size, alcohol content, place of production, and place of purchase, among other factors.
 Arkansas and Tennessee, for example, levy case fees in addition to per-gallon taxes.
-Minnesota levies bottle fees that vary according to container size, taxing standard bottles at $0.01 per bottle and miniature bottles at a higher rate of $0.14 per bottle.
+Minnesota levies bottle fees that vary according to container size, taxing standard bottles at $0.01 and miniature bottles at $0.14.

 Even though states can levy taxes at the production, wholesale, or retail level, vendors ultimately pass along those taxes to consumers in the form of higher prices.
 On the other hand, four states and the District of Columbia levy sales taxA sales tax is levied on retail sales of goods and services and, ideally, should apply to all final consumption with few exemptions.
 Many governments exempt goods like groceries; base broadening, such as including groceries, could keep rates lower.
 A sales tax should exempt business-to-business transactions which, when taxed, cause tax pyramiding. es specific to alcoholic beverages that consumers pay directly.